andrewpey/vtland/sdk.md

 ## Step-by-step tutorial

+> Join [#modding](https://discord.gg/dXBmWRr) channel on our Discord Server where you can receive help and get answers on any related questions.

 First, create a model in your favorite modeling software.
 We use Blender ❤

 For the reference you can use models that came with the download.